ethereum-optimism/community-hub/src/docs/infra/networks.md

 - [Infura](https://blog.infura.io/what-is-optimistic-ethereum/)
 - [QuickNode](https://www.quicknode.com/chains/optimism)

-We also support and maintain the following public RPC endpoints.
-However, we _highly_ encourage you to set up a private RPC endpoint with any of the above mentioned providers instead. **These public endpoints should not be used in production systems.**
+The public endpoints are provided as a convenience in order to make it easier to develop dApps on Optimism. **These public endpoints are strictly rate limited and should not be used in production systems**.

 - HTTP endpoint: [https://mainnet.optimism.io](https://mainnet.optimism.io)
 - WebSocket endpoint: [wss://ws-mainnet.optimism.io](wss://ws-mainnet.optimism.io)